TJuTZu/raspberry-pi-pircam/README.md

 raspberry-pi-pircam-xlight.py is for controlling Raspberry Pi camera module with PIR motion detector with external IR Lights

+Camera shoot video as long movement is detected and take image every 10 minutes.
+On application settings is set the reserved free disk space and software takes care it is keps free by removing old recordings.

 Still work in progress